Charles Ammi Cutter: Biography

 Cutter served as editor of the Library Journal from 1891 to 1893.
 Of the many articles he wrote during this time, one of the most famous was an article called "The Buffalo Public Library in 1983".
 In it, he wrote what he thought a library would be like one hundred years in the future.
 He spent a lot of time discussing practicalities, such as how the library arranged adequate lighting and controlled moisture in the air to preserve the books.

-In 1880 Cutter introduced an avant-garde and divergent system of cataloging he termed the Cutter Expansive Classification.
+In 1891 Cutter introduced an avant-garde and divergent system of cataloging he termed the Cutter Expansive Classification.
 This system incorporated seven levels of classification with the most basic libraries operating at the first level and the grandest, most distinguished institutions utilizing the seventh level, and it was Cutter's aspiration to orchestrate a classification system for every type of library.
 The classification system, or scheme, utilized an alpha-numeric methodology used to abbreviate authors' names and generate unique call numbers known as "Cutter numbers" or "Cutter codes".
 This scheme, on which the current Library of Congress cataloging system is partially based, in turn laid the foundation for the Library of Congress Subject Headings and the Sears List of Subject Headings.
 When Cutter began to delegate a new system for the library he initially chose the Dewey Decimal Classification, however he determined it was more beneficial to assign a more distinct adaptation for the collection.
 Even though Cutter's Expansive Classification was recognized as a significant contribution to libraries and to the burgeoning field of library science, Cutter himself did not champion its success nor did he anticipate future editions of his system.
 Nevertheless, his "Cutter numbers" survived and are still used in libraries today.

+Cutter also devised a table for author numbers, meant to assist libraries assign book numbers.
+His table was revised by Kate Sanborn, his assistant at Boston Athenaeum and cataloger at St. Louis Mercantile Library.
+The three-figure tables are still used in contemporary library classification.